If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 If you are planning to start a photo booth business, the costs are relatively low.
-This of course, depends on if you decide to start the business on your own or bring on a big team at first.
+This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

 We’ve outlined two common scenarios for “pre-opening” costs of a photo booth business and outline the costs you should expect for each:

 - The estimated minimum starting cost = $62